dzalf/openQCM-GUI-Matlab/README.md

 2. Correct the visualization problems when switching from continuous to accumulative data display.

-3. Cleanup the visual interfase
+3. Cleanup the visual interface

 dzalf :smiley: